By Dr. Jackson Bartlett, Executive Director

 The Appomattox River Trail & Park System

-We know there’s more work to be done.
+We’ve accomplished a lot, but we know there’s more work to be done.
 Our job over the next few years is to complete the Appomattox River Trail, and for FOLAR to expand its capacity to bring the community together both to protect the river, and to enjoy all that it has to offer.
 That’s why we’re launching Friends, Forever, a campaign to ensure the long-term protection of the river by making significant investments in the people, places, and programs that make the Appomattox a living, lasting resource for generations to come.

 This philanthropic effort invites our closest champions to help us secure long-term sustainability–strengthening core programs, building financial resilience, and expanding our impact at a pivotal moment for our river and the Tri-Cities.
 With the help of families, foundations, and area businesses, FOLAR can protect decades of progress, advance conservation and access, and remain a steady, trusted advocate for the river and its communities.